SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.16.md

 ### IDE

-#### Table editor now also allows ‘RTDisplay’ settings to be edited \[ID_20200\]
+#### Table editor now also allows 'RTDisplay' settings to be edited \[ID_20200\]

-In the table editor, it is now also possible to edit ‘RTDisplay’ settings.
+In the table editor, it is now also possible to edit "RTDisplay" settings.

 - In the *Options* section, you can enable or disable the RTDisplay setting on table level.
 - In the *All Columns* section, you can enable or disable RTDisplay settings on column level.

-When you enable or disable the RTDisplay setting of a particular table parameter, a popup window will appear, asking whether you also want to enable or disable the RTDisplay settings of all columns of that parameter.
+When you enable or disable the RTDisplay setting of a particular table parameter, a pop-up window will appear, asking whether you also want to enable or disable the RTDisplay settings of all columns of that parameter.

 Also, in the *Tables* list on the left, warning icons will now appear next to table parameters with configuration errors.